This page contains more detail about the windward and leeward turns and the transfer of momentum and energy.

 In the leeward turn a component of that momentum is parallel to and opposite to the wind direction, therefore the momentum of the wind is reduced whilst the momentum of the bird is increased.
 The forces are relatively large due to the large angle of bank and therefore, the rate of change of momentum is relatively quick but the length of the leeward turn is relatively short.

 During the windward turn, the opposite effect occurs and the horizontal momentum given to the air is in the same direction as the wind and increases the momentum of the wind.
 The wind gains momentum and the bird loses momentum.
-The momentum in both cases and for both the bird and the air is measured relative to the same ground frame of reference.
+The momentum in both turns and for both the bird and the air is measured relative to the same ground frame of reference.
 The windward turn is flown with a small angle of bank and a small horizontal component of lift and therefore the exchange of momentum is at a slow rate.

 The bird maintains average speed and height during successive turns and its mass is of course constant.
 Therefore for the bird, the change of momentum is the same in each turn.
 However the leeward turn is shorter than the windward turn and less air is given more acceleration compared with the windward turn in which more air is given less acceleration.
 So while the change of momentum is the same, the air loses more speed and energy in the leeward turn than it gets back in the windward turn because, in relation to velocity, kinetic energy is a square law and momentum is a direct law.
 The difference in energy is equivalent to the birds drag losses.
 In effect wind speed has been converted into air turbulence in the wake of the bird.
 The horizontal momentum taken from or given to the air affects only the air with which the bird is in contact.
 That momentum is then dissipated through the greater mass of air through which the bird is flying so that the overall effect on the wind is extremely small.